phubbard/internet-wizard/README.md

 The config.py file contains a few lists and constants.
 I want to test

+1. Do I have an IP?
+DHCP and working connection.
 1. Local ping by IP.
 Most-basic.
-DHCP and connectivity.
+Connectivity.
 2. Local ping by hostname.
 DNS and domain default working.
 3. Local ping wifi, router and modem - respectively.
 4. TODO - ping next upstream box.
 Discover via traceroute / TTL cleverness.